British forces in Hoek van Holland

 A British battalion [Irish Guards] had been dropped in Hook of Holland during the May War [overnight 11-12 May].
 They were designated as 'Harpoon Force.'
 It was 651 men strong.

-Their task was primarily to assist there where British interests were at steak.
+Their task was primarily to assist there where British interests were at stake.
 The battalion commander [Lieutenant-Colonel Haydon] had been instructed [by the Imperial General Staff] to safeguard the return of the British diplomates and citizens and - if required - assist the Dutch in safeguarding their Government and Royal Family.
 To what extend the latter two objectives would be facilitated would however be up to the judgement of the battalion commander in regard of his reasonability to risk his unit or not.
 The battalion commander soon learnt that The Hague had been secured by the Dutch themselves and as such ordered his troops to dig in close to the quay in Hook of Holland.
 His troops were not to intervene in any act of war except when challenged by German doing.

 The demo teams